 DNS infrastructure faces multiple threat vectors that traditional security tools often miss:

-- Cache Poisoning: Malicious actors inject false DNS records into resolvers, redirecting users to fraudulent websites or malicious servers.
+- Cache Poisoning: Bad actors inject fake DNS records into resolvers, sending users to fraudulent websites or malicious servers.

-- DDoS Attacks: High-volume DNS queries can overwhelm servers, causing service disruptions and availability issues.
+- DDoS Attacks: Massive volumes of DNS queries can overwhelm servers and knock services offline.

-- Domain Hijacking: Unauthorized changes to domain registrations can redirect traffic to attacker-controlled infrastructure.
+- Domain Hijacking: Unauthorized changes to domain registrations redirect traffic to attacker-controlled infrastructure.

-- DNS Amplification: Attackers exploit open DNS resolvers to amplify attack traffic, using legitimate DNS infrastructure for malicious purposes.
+- DNS Amplification: Attackers exploit open DNS resolvers to amplify their attack traffic using legitimate DNS infrastructure.

 Top 5 DNS Security Tools Compared